Dealibros/Dealibros/README.md

 I am a FrontEnd Web Developer, based in Vienna.

-Working with React, Next.js,JavaScript, HTML5/CSS (fascinated by everything that's CSS related), PostgreSQL and other relevant technologies.
+Working with React, Next.js, JavaScript, HTML5/CSS (fascinated by everything that's CSS related), PostgreSQL and other relevant technologies.

 <hr/>